NordicSemiconductor/zcbor/README.md

 `ZCBOR_STOP_ON_ERROR`     | Enable the `stop_on_error` functionality.
 Note that it also has to be enabled in the state variable (`state->constant_state->stop_on_error`).
 This makes all zcbor functions abort their execution if called when an error has already happened.
 `ZCBOR_BIG_ENDIAN`        | All decoded values are returned as big-endian.
 The default is little-endian.
 `ZCBOR_MAP_SMART_SEARCH`  | Applies to decoding of unordered maps.
 When enabled, a flag is kept for each element in an array, ensuring it is not processed twice.
 If disabled, a count is kept for map as a whole.
 Enabling increases code size and memory usage, and requires the state variable to possess the memory necessary for the flags.
+`ZCBOR_FRAGMENTS`         | Enable functions for decoding and encoding byte and text strings in fragments.

 Python script and module